 With this in mind and with the turn in weather in Cape Town, visitors and locals alike will spend more time indoors.
 And what better space in which to indulge the senses, when forced to retreat from rain, than in amongst the bookshelves of an independent book shop.

-Here’s where you’ll find them in Cape Town:
+Here’s where you’ll find 8 Independent Book Stores in Cape Town

 A is for Apple